JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 This is the default timestamp that KSQL uses for processing the record.
 The timestamp is set either by the producer application or by the {{
-site.ak-tm }} broker, depending on the topic\'s configuration.
-Records
-may be out-of-order within the stream.
+site.ak-tm }} broker, depending on the topic's configuration.
+Records may be out-of-order within the stream.

 Timestamps are used by time-dependent operations, like aggregations and